whaledr/whalebooks/README.md

 ## Megaptera

 Oceanographers maintain underwater microphones called *hydrophones* that record sounds from within the ocean.
-These include noise from boats, the sounds that waves make together with the sounds of wind and rain, and the sounds made by sea creatures; particularly whales.
-Of these there are two broad categories: Toothed whales (porpoises, dolphins, orcas, sperm whales) and baleen whales (grey, blue, right, sei, fin, and humpback whales to name a few).
+These sounds include boat noise, the sounds that waves make together with the sounds of wind and rain, and the sounds made by sea creatures; particularly whales.
+Concerning whales there are two broad categories: Toothed whales (porpoises, dolphins, orcas, sperm whales) and baleen whales (grey, blue, right, sei, fin, and humpback whales to name a few).
 We would like to share with you the experience of hearing a humpback whale 'singing' in the Pacific ocean by means of a game.
 Simply go to [this link](http://megaptera.swipesforscience.com) and click on ***Play Now***.